mvdnes/spin-rs/README.md

 - `std` enables support for thread yielding instead of spinning.

+- `atomic_polyfill` enables support for single core platforms that do not or partially support CAS operations.

 ## Remarks

 It is often desirable to have a lock shared between threads.
 Wrapping the lock in an